AusClimateService/TIGGE/README.md

 ## Usage

+### Option 1: Executing the Python Script from the Command Line

-The .py script can be run from the command line with:
+`TIGGE_data_retrieval.py` can be run from the command line with:
 ```
 python TIGGE_data_retrieval.py <time_periods>... <variables>... [--start_day START_DAY]
 ```